waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rocket Hideout Spinner Mazes (B2F & B3F)**
     - **Status:** B3F Completed.
 B2F In Progress.
     - **B3F Solution:** Required the development of a stateful, collision-aware pathfinding tool (`spinner_maze_solver`) to navigate the complex spinner sequences.
-    - **B2F Problem:** The `spinner_maze_solver` tool's output is being truncated by the game engine whenever a spinner is hit, preventing the full path from being executed.
-This leads to repeated, partial movements and getting stuck in loops between `spinner_stop` tiles.
+    - **B2F Problem:** The `spinner_maze_solver` tool has proven to be fundamentally unreliable.
+Its internal simulation of spinner physics does not match the game's actual mechanics, causing it to generate invalid paths and get stuck in loops, even with fixes and `avoid_coords`.
+The tool has been deleted.
-    - **B2F New Strategy:** Utilize the `avoid_coords` parameter in the `spinner_maze_solver` tool.
-By passing a list of previously visited `spinner_stop` tiles, the tool can be forced to find a non-looping path towards the final destination.
+    - **B2F New Strategy:** Abandoning automated pathfinding for this maze.
+Proceeding with careful, manual, step-by-step navigation.
     - **B2F Visited Stop Tiles:** (16, 19), (12, 21), (3, 20), (9, 12).
     - **Failed Hypotheses (B3F):**
         - There is a hidden item or switch on the floor on B3F.
 (Result: Failed.
 ITEMFINDER did not respond at (19, 16).)